 Selling Copyrighted Anime Characters

-You are allowed to sell copyrighted anime characters if you are licensed to do so.
-Under the law, the artist who owns that type of intellectual property must give you permission to create derivative works for sale.
+You can sell copyrighted anime characters if you are licensed to do so.
+Under the law, the artist who owns that type of intellectual property must permit you to create derivative works for sale.

 If you draw and sell a drawing of Naruto at your favorite fast food, it’s considered copyright infringement if it’s done without a license from the holder of the intellectual property.